How to use Goldmine

 Pursuit Board

-The board keeps your promising Upwork opportunities in one calm workspace: decide quickly, prepare for better-fit clients, mark submitted after you propose, and stop weak jobs from stealing attention.
+The board keeps your promising Upwork opportunities in one calm workspace: decide quickly, save your proposal angle or follow-up check, mark submitted after you propose, and stop weak jobs from stealing attention.
+Picks stay on the board even if you navigate away from the search page.

 Jobs needing your decision